lmw95/MS3-worldsmiths/README.md

 [Live site](https://worldsmiths.herokuapp.com/)

-*Worldsmiths* is an event-planning platform aimed at the [worldbuilding](https://en.wikipedia.org/wiki/Worldbuilding) community within in the UK.
+*Worldsmiths* is an group-based platform aimed at the [worldbuilding](https://en.wikipedia.org/wiki/Worldbuilding) community within in the UK.
 Worldbuilding is considered a niche hobby, and has a vibrant and diverse community spanning the globe.
 This site is aimed at those within the UK community who wish to network in the UK for a variety of reasons, including:
 * Discuss, develop and learn about worldbuilding skills & practices through specialise groups
 * Create a profile in order to share their projects with others on the website
 * Socialise with other members of the community around the country

 ***Site owner goals***
-* Provide worldbuilders in the UK an engaging and easy-to-use platform to create and join events, share their profiles and network
+* Provide worldbuilders in the UK an engaging and easy-to-use platform to create and join groups, share their profiles and network
 * Put new language skills (Python, MongoDB and Flask) into practice
 * Create and minumum viable product capable of being developed further in the future